 It is possible to create animation keys for each parameter, for the image of your choice along the timeline.

-Thanks to several keys, the parameters can be adjusted in time.
-This is the case for the Center parameter in the timeline above : three animation keys are placed on the key line associated with the Center parameter.
+Thanks to the use of several keys, the parameters can be adjusted in time.
+This is the case for the Center parameter in the timeline above: three animation keys are placed on the key line associated with the Center parameter.

-Below, the effect produced using these three keys.
+The effect produced using these three keys can be seen below:

 The first key line in the timeline has the name of the effect in the stack and displays all its keys.